 No — they are two altitudes of the same engine.
 The Daily Pulse is the operating layer: what changed since yesterday, flagged and explained.
 The Account Audit is the strategy layer: the day-one scrub and the QBR, reading structure, creative mix, audiences, and budget across months.
 Mornings belong to the Pulse; the big questions belong to the audit.

-Flat $19, $39, or $79 per month depending on how many ad accounts you run — with a 7-day trial.
+A flat monthly price per tier, depending on how many ad accounts you run — see the pricing page for current plans.
 The overnight run is part of every plan, every night.
 Pricing never scales with your ad spend: no spend caps, no per-$100K surcharges.